kitnil/awesome/README.md

 ## Common Lisp

+- [ulubis](https://github.com/malcolmstill/ulubis) - A Wayland compositor written in Common Lisp
+- [roswell](https://github.com/roswell/roswell) - intend to be a lisp installer and launcher for major environment that just work.
 - [cl-webkit](https://github.com/next-browser/cl-webkit) - A binding to WebKitGTK+ for Common Lisp
 - [cl-activitypub](https://github.com/jfmcbrayer/cl-activitypub) - An ActivityPub implementation in Common Lisp
 - [jscl](https://github.com/jscl-project/jscl) - A Lisp-to-Javascript compiler bootstrapped from Common Lisp